When the same failure keeps returning, the problem is no longer execution. It is structure.

 Submit a five-line brief

 02What is it costing?
-Describe the cost in money, time, trust, load, delay, or drift.
+Money, time, trust, load, delay, or drift.

 03Where does it show up?
-Name the teams, roles, systems, or customer touchpoints involved.
+Teams, roles, systems, or touchpoints.

 04What has already been tried?
-List any fixes, workarounds, or decisions already attempted.
+Fixes, workarounds, decisions attempted.

 05What cannot change?
-State the non-negotiables, constraints, or conditions that must still hold.
+Non-negotiables, constraints, conditions that must hold.

 If neither engagement is the right fit, I will say so.